 How does water damage affect home furnishings?

 Water damage can ruin home furnishings such as upholstered furniture, carpets, rugs, curtains, and mattresses.
-Prolonged exposure to water can lead to mold growth, discoloration, warping, and structural damage.
+Prolonged exposure to moisture can lead to mold growth, discoloration, warping, and structural damage.

 What are the potential effects of water damage on electronic devices?